List of FBI controversies: Peter Strzok's dismissal

 On August 10, 2018, Peter Strzok, a former counter-intelligence agent reassigned to the FBI's Human Resources department, was fired by the Bureau amid tensions over his role in exchanging questionable text messages with another FBI employee, Lisa Page, with whom he was engaged in an extramarital affair.
 An attorney representing Strzok criticized the Bureau's actions, calling it "a departure from typical Bureau practice" and noting that it also "contradicts Director Wray's testimony to Congress and his assurances that the FBI intended to follow its regular process in this and all personal matters."

 The firing came within months of an incident where Strzok was escorted out of an FBI building and also the release of an OIG report by the Department of Justice's inspector general Michael E. Horowitz.
 Several employees, including Strzok, were referred for a separate investigation by Horowitz for possible misconduct during the Clinton email probe.
 President Trump praised the Bureau's dismissal, tweeting the following: “Agent Peter Strzok was just fired from the FBI ― finally.
 The list of bad players in the FBI & DOJ gets longer & longer.”

+Strzok and Page each sued the Justice Department in 2019.
+Their lawsuits were consolidated.
+In May 2024, they reached a tentative settlement with the Justice Department.
+On July 26, 2024 it was revealed that Strzok will receive $1.2 million and Lisa Page will receive $800,000.